 Australia and New Zealand

-Although modest in size, New Zealand shares similar economic and cultural characteristics to those of the U.S. Going from one of the most regulated economies in the OECD 25 years ago to one of the least regulated, New Zealand now profits from being one of the most resilient OECD economies, and has performed particularly well following the global financial crisis, providing a growing and stable platform for Wisconsin exporters.
+Australia has been an appealing and profitable market for U.S. companies for many years.
+It is an open market with minimal restrictions on imports of goods and services, offering very few barriers to entry, a familiar legal and corporate framework, and a sophisticated yet straightforward business culture.
+While it is important to understand and appreciate Australia’s cultural differences from the U.S., the long and successful history of U.S. firms in Australia suggests that U.S. companies will generally find this market to be rewarding and attractive.
+Although modest in size, New Zealand shares similar economic and cultural characteristics to those of the U.S. Going from one of the most regulated economies in the OECD 25 years ago to one of the least regulated today, New Zealand now profits from being one of the most resilient OECD economies, providing a growing and stable platform for new and experienced Wisconsin exporters alike.

 View Detailed Country Information: Australia